• Sunday 10am - 4pm

 Touring Models (2019–2020)

-2. Before the security lamp goes out, turn the ignition switch to OFF.
+3. Before the security lamp turns off, switch the ignition to OFF.

-3. Within three seconds, simultaneously press both the left and the right turn signal switches.
+4. Within three seconds, press both the left and right turn signal switches simultaneously.

 Standard Touring Models (2014–2018)